APOA5: Plasma lipids and cardiovascular disease

 The major effect of the apolipoprotein A5 gene (and its variants) is on plasma triglyceride levels.
 Minor alleles (C1131 and Trp19) are primarily associated with the elevation of plasma triglyceride levels.
 The most extensive information available has been drawn from Caucasian populations, particularly in relation to the rs662799 SNP.
-Here, one minor allele is associated with an approximate 0,25 mmol/L increase of plasma TG levels.
-A similar effect is associated with the Trp19 allele, even though it has not been confirmed by a huge number of studies.
+Here, one minor allele is associated with an approximate 0.25 mmol/L increase of plasma TG levels.
+A similar effect is associated with the Trp19 allele, even though it has not been confirmed by a large number of studies.
 Original studies have further described that the strongest effect of APOA5 polymorphisms on plasma TG levels is observed among Hispanics, with only minor effects detected among Africans.
-Among Asians, the effect on plasma TG levels is similar that found among Caucasians.
+Among Asians, the effect on plasma TG levels is similar to that found among Caucasians.
 Generally, studies have suggested significant interethnic differences and in some cases sex-dependent associations as well.

 Sporadic publications have also mentioned a weak but nonetheless significant effect of APOA5 variants on plasma HDL-cholesterol and non-HDL cholesterol levels.